Cee-Bill/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-##0x00.
-C - Hello, World

-0. Preprocessor: A script that runs a C file through the preprocessor and save the result into another file
+##Task 0x07.
+C - Even more pointers, arrays and strings